The Way We Use Software Is Changing. Don’t Be Left Behind.

 Some single-feature applications could be joined under more comprehensive tools, leaving your company with a less chaotic data footprint.

-For example, the marketing automation software HubSpot consolidates CRM for small business, marketing, and sales tools needed for sustainable growth.
+For example, the marketing automation software HubSpot consolidates CRM software, marketing, and sales tools needed for sustainable growth.
 They’ve even named their toolset a “growth stack”, and that’s exactly what’s modern businesses need – a comprehensive solution that provides tools that integrate seamlessly for in-depth data insights.

 Small businesses especially feel like they are using, and paying, for too many apps.
 But as we look at the potential cost of scattered business data, enterprise-level businesses have a lot more to lose (they’re also the ones using a wider set of tools).

 There’s a light at the end of the tunnel, and it’s switching to consolidated all-in-one solutions that embrace collaboration while empowering both the team members and leadership.

 A few months ago, Arjun Sethi, the former head of growth at Yahoo and CEO at MessageMe wrote an inspiring piece on the rise of hive mentality.